Sardyn, Sardien, Pilchard

 2. How was it caught or farmed?

 Sardines are caught using purse-seine nets which are set around a school of fish in the surface to mid-water.
-Once the school is surrounded, the bottom of the net is closed by a footrope.
-There is no known damage to the benthic habitat and bycatch of other small fish species ranges between 5-30%.
-Bycatch tends to consist of adult anchovy, red eyes and horse mackerels.
+In the small pelagic fishery, there is little to no known damage to the benthic habitat and bycatch of other small fish species ranges between 5-30%.
+Bycatch tends to consist of anchovy, round herring and horse mackerel.

 3. Where is it from?

-Sardines are caught mainly off the western Agulhas Bank with possible extension into stock sources on the East and West Coast.
-Sardines within the Small Pelagic Fishery sector is managed using Total Allowable Catch (TAC) limit, access rights and vessel permits.
-There is also a total allowable limit for bycatches (TAB) of sardines and precautionary Upper Catch limits (PUCLs) for red eyes, combined lantern and light fish and cape horse mackerel.
-Management is considered effective and research is attempting to understand the interactions between the small pelagic fishery and the endangered African Penguin.
+Sardines are caught mainly off the western Agulhas Bank with extension into stock sources on the South and West Coast.
+Sardines are managed using Total Allowable Catch (TAC) limit, access rights and vessel permits.
+There are also total allowable limits for bycatch (TAB) of juvenile sardines and adult sardines, precautionary Upper Catch limits (PUCLs) for round herring, combined lantern and light fish and cape horse mackerel.
+Management is considered largely effective and research is attempting to understand the interactions between the small pelagic fishery and the endangered African Penguin.